Christian Democratic Employees' Association

-The Christian Democratic Workers Association (Christlich-Demokratische Arbeitnehmerschaft) (CDA) is an association connected with the Christian Democratic Union with the substantive focus on "social policy".
+The Christian Democratic Workers Association (Christlich-Demokratische Arbeitnehmerschaft) (CDA) is a German association connected with the Christian Democratic Union with the substantive focus on "social policy".
 Another competing self-designation is "CDU social committee".

 The Christian-Socials (Christlich-Soziale) are one of the three major groups within the CDU in addition to the Liberals and the Conservatives.
 Thus social committees from the Christian-social movement have emerged within the CDU.

 The headquarters of the Foundation is Königswinter in Bonn, while there is an office in Berlin.